JuckZ/awesome-brain-manager/README_en.md

   <summary><h3> ✨ 1.2 Features </h3></summary>

 1. Pomodoro features
+    - (new) i18n support
+    - (new) Support theme following system (effective when the pomodoro page is reopened)
     - plan a task
     - start/stop/cancel/delete task
     - Tasks are automatically completed and reminded when they are due (even after restarting).
 The expiration time is 25m by default, which can be set in the settings panel.